 - A notebook to record your day’s adventures while it’s still fresh!

 Also, have you read the manual?
-They are not great reads admittedly but when you get on safari it helps to quickly know how to operate the camera.
+They are not great reads admittedly, but when you get on a safari drive, it helps to quickly know how to operate the camera.
 You will not have time to read the manual as animal behaviour unfolds in front of you – the action will be over by the time you have found the right page and read it!